 This article contains important information about the process of hosting maps in the Amazon S3 service.
-Availability of the Amazon S3 upload depends on the version of MapTiler Desktop.
+Availability of the Amazon S3 upload depends on the version of MapTiler Engine.
 Available features are listed in the pricing table.

 Preparing tiles to upload

 While selecting the output format, choose GeoPackage or MBTiles as an output.
 This creates a single file, which can be later hosted in Amazon S3.

 When the rendering process is complete, you can easily upload your map to Amazon S3.
 Just proceed to the next page from the map preview and click on the “Upload to cloud" icon.

 You'll need to paste your Amazon Security Credentials, type the name of your bucket, which has to be always unique, select the region in which it was created, and click on the “Start Upload” button.